jparrill/hypershift-disconnected/docs/content/common/registry.md

 !!! important

-    This section is only relevant in disconnected scenarios, if this is not your case, you can continue with the next section
+    This section is exclusively applicable to disconnected scenarios.
+If this does not apply to your situation, please proceed to the next section.

-In this section we will cover how to deploy a small self-hosted registry based in a podman container.
-In a production environment we recommend a more reliable solution like a Quay, Nexus or Artifactory.
+In this section, we will explain how to deploy a small, self-hosted registry using a Podman container.
+For production environments, we strongly recommend utilizing a more reliable solution such as Quay, Nexus, or Artifactory.

-The script will take some assumptions like the registry name based on the hypervisor hostname, the credentials and the user to access:
+The script will make certain assumptions, including the registry name based on the hypervisor hostname, as well as the necessary credentials and user access:

 - `registry.sh`
 ```bash